KaiHsiangHu/iNEXT.beta3D/README.md

     (species by assemblages), or a list of matrices/data.frames, each matrix represents species-by-assemblages abundance matrix.
-2. For datatype = ‘incidence_raw’ data can be input as a list (a region) with several lists (assemblages) of matrices/data.frames, each matrix represents species-by-sampling units.
+2. For datatype = ‘incidence_raw’ data can be input as a list (a dataset) with several lists (assemblages) of matrices/data.frames, each matrix represents species-by-sampling units.
     </td>
     </tr>